 Section 16(a) of the Securities Exchange Act of 1934 requires Amerigon's directors, executive officers and holders of more than 10% of Amerigon's common stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common stock of Amerigon.
 Amerigon believes that, based on the written representations of its directors and officers and the copies of reports filed with the SEC during the year ended December 31, 2000, its directors, officers and holders of more than 10% of its common stock complied with the requirements of Section 16(a) with the exception of Messrs.
-Anderson and Paulsen, who did not timely file Form 5 to report one transaction each.
+Anderson, Paulsen and Newell who did not timely file Form 5 to report one transaction each and Dr. Brachetti who did not timely file Form 3 and Form 5 to report one transaction.